Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Praia de São Lourenço

-As we mentioned before, give yourself at least 45 minutes to get back but if you want to enjoy it and see some of the other viewpoints then we’d say at least an hour.
+As we mentioned before, give yourself at least 45 minutes to get back, but if you want to enjoy it and not have to rush, then we’d say at least an hour.
+The trail back is just the same one you came in on.

-What to bring on the trail on the PR8 trail
+What to bring on the PR8 trail

 Since Vereda da Ponta de São Lourenço is along the coast and completely exposed, the weather can change quite a bit.